jcgertig/rn-router/README.md

 # Change Log:

+ - _2.2.1_ : Small performance improvement around try to navigate to the current route.
+ And add a transition to remove gestures from a transition.

  - _2.2.0_ : Add `activeChildStyle` to link to pass a style to a child if link active.

  - _2.1.6_ : Fix `lastRoute` and in so doing correcting routes deeper than 2